Highland Railway: South to Perth

-Invergarry & Fort Augustus
+Invergarry and Fort Augustus

 The Great Glen is a natural route that runs south west from Inverness to Fort William and is used by the Caledonian Canal, and more recently the A82 road.
 In 1884, the Glasgow & North Western Railway proposed a line from the North British Railway's station at Maryhill, in Glasgow's northern suburbs, to Fort William, and extending this through the Great Glen to Inverness.
 Backed by the North British Railway, this would have reduced the distance by rail between Glasgow and Inverness from 207 mi to 160 mi.
 The Highland, concerned about competition from a shorter route, argued that there was insufficient traffic travelling south from Inverness for two lines, and the proposal was rejected by Parliament.
 The Highland opposed again when the West Highland Railway later applied for a line from Glasgow to Fort William and Spean Bridge, but permission was given in 1889 and the line opened in 1894.
 Lines from Spean Bridge to Inverness were proposed by both the Highland and West Highland Railways in 1893 but after negotiation, both companies agreed to withdraw their bills.
 In 1895 the West Highland proposed building a line from Fort William to Mallaig, the Highland objecting as it would compete with their line to Strome Ferry and its planned extension to Kyle of Lochalsh on journeys to Skye.
 Permission was given and the North British and West Highland Railways both agreed not to sponsor any line through the Great Glen for ten years.
 The Invergarry & Fort Augustus Railway was a local company and despite opposition, received permission in 1896 for a 24 mi long line along the Great Glen from Spean Bridge to Fort Augustus, 30 mi from Inverness.
 Three proposals, from the Highland, West Highland and Invergarry & Fort Augustus Railway, to extend this railway to Inverness were presented to Parliament the following year, and all failed after costly litigation.
 After costly construction the line was complete in 1901, but with no money left to buy rolling stock, the company offered the line to the North British, who was running services through Spean Bridge station.
 The company proposed running services at cost, but a request for guarantees was refused and the line offered to the Highland Railway.
 After fresh battles in Parliament, and both the Highland and North British Railways guaranteeing that they would not seek to extend the line, the Highland Railway was given permission to operate services on the line for a payment of £4,000 a year.